Papa, patriarchy and primogeniture loom large in the life and work of Sigmund Freud, the founder of psychoanalysis.

 In his exploration of psychosexual development, Freud proposed that 'a hero is a man who stands up manfully against his father and in the end victoriously overcomes him'.
 As we know, the ancient Greek myth of Oedipus fitted his hypothesis, and the eponymous 'complex’ cemented his reputation in the field of psychoanalysis and beyond.

-Freud believed that each generation has a ‘psychical disposition’ to push back against authority, and so I am curious that he never gave much consideration to another father/son Greek myth, that of Icarus.
+Freud believed that each generation has a ‘psychical disposition’ to push back against patriarchal authority, and so I am curious that he never explored another father/son Greek myth, that of Icarus and Daedalus.

 Icarus was the son of Daedalus, a Steve Jobs of the ancient world, who amongst his technological achievements, designed a labyrinth for King Minos of Crete to imprison the mythological beast known as the Minotaur.
 Daedalus was single-minded and driven.
 However, he lost favour with the King, and ended up being imprisoned, along with Icarus, in a tower used by roosting birds.